myflashlab/common-dependencies-ANE/README.md

 ----------------------------------------

-The main job of *Common Dependency ANEs* is to solve the problem of ANE conflicts **in Android builds (iOS does not need this solution)**.
+The main job of *Common Dependency ANEs* is to solve the problem of ANE conflicts mainly in Android builds.
 When using a lot of different ANEs in your Air project, it's very probable that some of these ANEs are using some shared libraries like the Google Play Services.
 If this happens, you won't be able to compile your project while using the two ANEs!
 This problem often happens when you are using ANEs from different providers.
 So, with this package of so called *Common Dependency ANEs*, we are trying to solve this problem once and forever.
 We are allowing other ANE providers/developers to freely use these ANEs in their projects, even the commercial ones!
 The Adobe Air community will greatly benefit from this we're sure.

 <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nd/4.0/88x31.png" /></a>